Pronunciation: chee-an-long

 Discovery

-Referred material includes two partial semi-articulated skeletons (GZPM VN002 and 003) and five clutches of embryo-containing eggs (GZPM VN004—008), the microstructural study of which led scientists to believe that Qinlong laid leathery eggs rather than hard or soft-shelled ones and that was likely the ancestral state for dinosaur eggs.
-All fossils are housed at the Guizhou Provincial Museum (GZPM).
+Referred material includes two partial, semi-articulated skeletons (GZPM VN002 and 003) and five clutches of embryo-containing eggs (GZPM VN004—008), the microstructural study of which led scientists to believe that Qinlong laid leathery eggs—neither hard-shelled nor soft-shelled—and that was likely the ancestral state for dinosaur eggs.